giselle-ferreira/external-api-consuming-springboot/README.md

 >## About
-Consuming external API with RestTemplate in Spring Boot.
+Consuming external API (ViaCep) with RestTemplate in Spring Boot.

 <br/>